 Hair loss can be more permanent and be difficult to treat once it’s gone.

 Hair shedding and hair loss are common conditions that both females and males can experience at any point in their lifetime.
-The two aren’t completely unavoidable however there are steps you can take to reduce the risk of hair loss or shredding and find an effective hair regrowth treatment to suit you.
+The two aren’t completely unavoidable however there are steps you can take to reduce the risk of hair loss or shedding and find an effective hair regrowth treatment to suit you.

 This includes following a healthy, balanced diet with plenty of protein and vegetables, minimising stresses in your life, getting a good night sleep each night and styling your hair in the right way to minimise damage.